I am often proud to be Japanese especially when I respect one of the Japanese spirits; MOTTAIANAI-もったいない.

 • Other meanings

 Furthermore, when you think of a situation where you use “mottainai”, you can see that it is a word that has more multifaceted meanings than you thought.

-For example, not only when throwing away things but also when wasting time, when missing an opportunity, when using the money for unnecessary stuff.
+For example, when throwing away things and wasting time, when missing an opportunity, when using the money for unnecessary stuff.

 Mottainai can be used when people express something great with modesty or hesitation, you can say “She is Mottainai for me, she is too nice and beautiful” or “The prize is Mottainai for such a myself”.

 Today, the major concept of “Mottainai” is used to solve environmental issues, but its origin is based on Japanese deep culture.

 In my opinion, it is the concept to be thankful to the universe for everything, respect those values, and live politely.

 Today, the “Konmari” method has been popular, it looks going to be against the “Mottainai” concept, but she tells to say “Thank you” unnecessarily before throwing them in trash bags.